What type of content do you primarily create?

 Step 3: Craft the email message you want to send (if it's formal, remember to remove the "Sent from iPhone" signature), then hit "Send".

-Method 4: Video link
+Method 4: Creating and Sharing Video Links

 Step 1: Go to the video in your camera roll and select the "Share" icon.